VESSEL POSITIONS

 });

-for (const vessel of nearby.data) {
+for (const v of nearby.vessels) {

 }